Somendratripathi/edav_hnt_nm_sdt/FP_report_v1.md

 ![](FP_report_v1_files/figure-markdown_github/fig4.3.1.6-1.png)

 We then check the same trend by urban and rural areas.
+We see students in urban areas whose parents are separated tend to perform slightly better than their counterparts

 ``` r
 student_por %>%